 No nomination required for the following committees/task forces/position.
 Just sign up!

 This task force helps in the planning and coordination of the confirmation year.
 It is made up of parents and volunteer, and is particularly instrumental in the success of the two retreats the class takes.
 It meets on an “as needed” basis.

 Memorial Gifts Committee

-This group meets every four to six weeks to review, prioritize and approve the projects to receive memorial gift funds.
+This group has disbanded.
+It used to meet every four to six weeks to review, prioritize and approve the projects to receive memorial gift funds.

 Delegate to Pilgrim Tower board

 This committee catalogs and organizes all the historical documents, photos, slides, videos, artifacts and books into acid-free boxes and manila folders in a consolidated location.
-The committee puts out a display of our interesting artifacts on Founders Day.
-They helped write the church history book on the years from 1965 – 2015 since 2015-2016 was the 350th anniversary of the founding of our church.
+The committee puts out a display of our interesting artifacts on Founders Day, near July 18th.
+They helped write the church history book on the years from 1965 – 2015 since 2015-2016 was the gala 350th anniversary of the founding of our church.